Topic: Dividend Stocks

 • RioCan Real Estate Investment Trust (Toronto symbol REI.UN) owns all or part of many shopping centres in Canada and, increasingly, mixed-used properties.
 Those include high-demand residential components.

-The best Canadian REITs—much better than speculative stocks
+Canadian REITs are much better than speculative stocks

 One of the more reassuring aspects of a long-term rise in the stock market are gains concentrated in well-established companies.
 Investors are bidding up the prices of stocks with a history of sales and earnings, if not dividends.
 That includes the best Canadian REITs